 RIGHT TO A PAPER COPY OF THIS NOTICE:

-You will be offered a paper coy of this notice.
+You will be offered a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 To obtain a copy of this notice, please see the Admissions Department.
-The hospital personnel who offers the notice shall make a good faith effort to obtain a written acknowledgment when the notice was accepted by the individual or by his/her representative.
-If a written acknowledgment cannot be obtained despite a good faith effort, the hospital personnel shall document the attempt and the reason for failure to obtain the acknowledgment.
-In an emergency situation, the hospital personnel need not attempt to obtain a written acknowledgment of an individual until it is practicable to do so.
+The hospital personnel who offers the notice shall make a good faith effort to obtain acknowledgment when the notice was accepted by the individual or by his/her representative.
+If acknowledgment cannot be obtained despite a good faith effort, the hospital personnel shall document the attempt and the reason for failure to obtain the acknowledgment.
+In an emergency situation, the hospital personnel need not attempt to obtain acknowledgment of an individual until it is practicable to do so.
 The notice shall be made available to any person upon request.
 For this purpose, a supply of this noticed shall be kept in Admissions, ED Admissions electronically.
 Individuals requesting a copy of this notice shall be directed to one of those areas or to the Privacy Officer.
 Whenever there is a material change to the uses or disclosures, individual’s rights, or the hospital’s legal duties with respect to privacy of PHI or its other privacy practices, the notice shall be promptly revised, and the revised notice made available.
-A new written acknowledgment is not required for providing a revised notice.
+A new acknowledgment is not required for providing a revised notice.
 No material change in any term of the notice may be implemented prior to the effective date of the revised notice in which the change is reflected, unless the change is required by law.
 Each revised notice shall include the month and year on which the revised notice becomes effective.

 If you believe your privacy rights have been violated you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
 All complaints must be submitted in writing to the Privacy Officer.
-You will not be penalized for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION: